Convex-Dev/convex/README.md

 ### Local GUI Peers

 The convex GUI can be used to run a local test network.
+This is often the simplest way to get a temporary Convex network running for experimental / development pruposes and provides a number of useful tools.

 Using the CLI, you can start the GUI  by using the `local gui` command: